 For the experienced investor, Robinhood offers far too few options and little in the way of information or technical data, meaning that serious investors may quickly bump up against its limitations.
 It also doesn’t offer some of the most popular asset classes on the market – notably bonds and mutual funds – which could limit experienced investors.
 Investors who know what they’re doing will know that they need more than this stripped-down platform has to offer.

-Robinhood is geared toward the new and the inexperienced investor.
+Robinhood is geared toward new and inexperienced investors.
 Its “gamification” of investing has been criticized for allegedly obscuring the very real risks involved with the market.
 The platform also lets users trade particularly risky securities like options, the risks of which may not be clear to newbies.
 In other words, with Robinhood it’s imperative to be careful.

 Tips for Investing

 - Consider talking to a financial advisor about which online trading platform is best for you.
 Finding a financial advisor doesn’t have to be hard.
-With SmartAsset’s matching tool you can find a financial professional in your area, in minutes.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Now that you know the highlights it’s time to get into the weeds.
 In our dedicated brokerage reviews we go into detail on how exactly Robinhood and Fidelity differ.

 Photo credit: ©iStock.com/nortonrsx, ©iStock.com/ipopba, ©iStock.com/iprogressman